dev-cafe/autocmake/doc/index.rst

    about.rst

-For Developers who use Autocmake
+For developers who use Autocmake
 --------------------------------

 .. toctree::